 The Cosmopolitan and ARIA both offer extravagant experiences and features.
-Both would be excellent choices to stay at with plenty of unique dining areas and bars to keep you busy.
+Both would be excellent choices to stay at, with plenty of unique dining areas and bars to keep you busy.

-Being that they are in the same area on the Strip, you won’t miss out on all the great attractions found in this fun and busy area.
+Being that they are both in the same area on the Strip, you won’t miss out on all the great attractions found in this fun and busy area.

-Discover Helpful Las Vegas Hotel Articles:
+Discover Other Helpful Las Vegas Hotel Articles:

 - Compare the best Vegas hotels in our Las Vegas Hotel Comparison Guide